Wildflower Awards & Grants

 classrooms, wildflower walks.

-plants and wildflowers, so why not apply for an appropriate award.
+and wildflowers, so why not apply for an appropriate award.
+Your

-project!
-There are categories for small, medium and large clubs and
+are categories for small, medium and large clubs and states, so

 considered, know which plants are poisonous or prickly - these

 would definitely not be acceptable in a project where children are